ICI3D/ICI3D.github.io/mmed/rfa.md

 Funding is available to cover room, board and travel costs for a limited number of Clinic participants from the US and Africa.
 The application process for the Clinic is expected to be highly competitive.

-**The deadline for receipt of applications for MMED 2014 has passed.
-Please check back in January for information on MMED 2015.**
+**The deadline for receipt of applications for MMED 2015 is February 15, 2014 at 5pm Eastern.
+Late or incomplete applications will not be considered.
+Application instructions are available on the Application Form.**

 {%if page.alerttype == "info"%}
 [Apply now »](http://epi.ufl.edu/ici3d/mmed-application-form/ "Application Form"){:class="btn btn-{{page.alerttype}} btn-lg"}